 - Combine honey, Worcestershire sauce, soy sauce, ginger, ketchup, pineapple juice and sriracha in small saucepan and simmer for 10 minutes; stirring several times.

-- Place bacon wrapped pineapple in oven.
+- Place bacon wrapped pineapple in oven on lower rack.
 Cook until bacon is browned and crispy; approximately 35-40 minutes.
 Baste with sauce and cook for 10 minutes.
 Baste again and cook for 5 more minutes turning on the broiler the last 1-2 minutes of cooking.
 Stay close by because broilers are unpredictable.

 - Please see additional notes below!